calvinchengx/learngeventsocketio/docs/source/socketio.rst

 `socketio_manage()` is the method that runs when the `SocketIOServer` gets started and the real-time communication between the client and the server happens through that method.

+The `socketio_manage()` function is going to be called only once per socket opening, even though we are using a long polling mechanism.
+The subsequent calls (for long polling) will be hooked directly at the server-level, to interact with the active Socket instance.
+This means we will not get access to the future request or environ objects.
+This is of particular importance regarding sessions.
+The session will be opened once at the opening of the Socket, and not closed until the socket is closed.
+We are responsible for opening and closing the cookie-based session ourselves if we want to keep its data in sync with the rest of our GET/POST calls.

 A slightly more complex `django` example here`:

 .. code:: python